-Dukes’s past research has shown that some terrestrial ecosystems may slow climate change less than previously assumed, that some biodiversity losses may affect the success and impact of invasive species, that about 100 tons of ancient plant matter were required to produce a gallon of gasoline, and that replacing fossil fuels with modern plant matter would demand more than a quarter of all plant growth on land.
+Dukes’s past research has shown that some terrestrial ecosystems may slow climate change less than previously assumed, that about 100 tons of ancient plant matter were required to produce a gallon of gasoline, and that replacing fossil fuels with modern plant matter would demand more than a quarter of all plant growth on land.

 Dukes has appointments in the Departments of Forestry and Natural Resources and Biological Sciences at Purdue, and an adjunct appointment in the Department of Biology at the University of Massachusetts Boston.
-More information and PDF files of Dukes’s publications are available here.
-Prospective students should contact Prof. Dukes by email after reading the information available here.
+More information and PDF files of Dukes’s publications are available in The Dukes Lab.
+Prospective students should contact Prof. Dukes by email after reading the information available in The Dukes Lab.

-Research Group - Ecology of Natural Systems, Forest Biology
+Research Group - Ecology of Natural Systems, Forest Science

 Facilities - Forest Ecology, Soils, and Silviculture Lab, Greenhouses, John S. Wright Center